digineo/go-ipset/README.md

 go-ipset
 ========

 These are bindings to `libipset3`.
-Currently there is only support for adding and removing entries to/from existing sets.
+Currently there is only support for listing sets and adding/removing entries to/from existing sets.
 If you need a more feature-rich library then take a look at [janeczku/go-ipset](https://github.com/janeczku/go-ipset).

 ## Installation